By: Posted on Published:

 These people have come from various parts of life.
 Some I have known for years and years.
 Others in my pack, I’ve only gotten to know as of recent.
 Each play a vital role in helping me find me, be me and fulfill that connection thing that we all need – but possibly don’t admit to needing.

 Did I share that little detail about me being an introvert?
-Well, introvert-extrovert but I NEED MY SPACE and too much peopling just is too much!
+Well, introvert extrovert – really.
+I NEED MY SPACE and too much peopling just is too much!
 Being an introvert is a weird thing.
 I’ve learned to embrace connection but also decompress after being around a crowd of people.

 Here is another great quote from Pinterest.